Bank Holiday delivery & collection

 If you didn't receive a letter from the NHS, it’s likely that you’re not at high risk from COVID-19.
 You may, however, be at moderate risk from the virus, particularly if you are over 70, pregnant, obese, or have another condition such as asthma.

-In the meantime, you should continue to take your high blood pressure medication(s) as normal, unless your doctor has told you to make a change.
+You should continue to take your high blood pressure medication(s) as normal, unless your doctor has told you to make a change.
 You should not take any new medication unless advised by your doctor.
-You should continue to practise social distancing.

 Can I keep track of my own blood pressure?